 The Alpha engine can also be compounded into a compact multiple cylinder configuration, enabling an extremely high specific power output.
 A schematic diagram of this configuration is shown below.
 Notice that the four cylinders are interconnected, so that the expansion space of one cylinder is connected to the compression space of the adjacent cylinder via a series connected heater, regenerator and cooler.
 The pistons are typically driven by a swashplate, resulting in a pure sinusoidal reciprocating motion having a 90 degree phase difference between the adjacent pistons.

 One example of the swashplate 4-cylinder Alpha engine is shown below.
-This engine was originally developed by Stirling Thermal Motors and is currently being continued by Stirling Biopower of Ann Arbor, Michigan.
+This engine was originally developed by Stirling Thermal Motors (later STM Corporation, however is no longer operational).

-A few years ago William Beale of Sunpower, Inc came up with an ingenious configuration combining a four cylinder free-piston alpha engine with a gas turbine output stage, as shown in the following schematic diagram:
+William Beale of Sunpower, Inc came up with an interesting configuration, combining a four cylinder free-piston alpha engine with a gas turbine output stage, as shown in the following schematic diagram:

 The four cylinders are physically arranged with a 90 degree phase difference with each piston connected to a gas compressor.
 The gas compressors are then used to drive a gas turbine expander as shown.
 The main advantage of this system is the promise of a high specific power and most important, high reliability and life resulting from the absence of heavily loaded moving parts, since there are no side loads on any sliding bearings.

-The sketch shows single acting gas compressors for simplicity, however the actual machine uses double acting compressors so that there are eight gas pulses on the turbine for each cycle of the four cylinder machine.
+The sketch shows single acting gas compressors for simplicity, however the actual machine would use double acting compressors so that there are eight gas pulses on the turbine for each cycle of the four cylinder machine.